 • More expensive

-In conclusion, whether you’re trying to build up, out or down, these modifications all come with a price.
-Your decision on which option is best is often determined by your budget and location.
-Regardless of which option you prefer, the first step is to find a great licensed architect or Design-Build firm like LETTER FOUR.
-We’re here for you!
-We’re a local, full-service design and construction firm, who will provide our honest, expert opinion on the best choice for you and your family.
+Ultimately, your choice of which option is best is often determined by your budget and location.
+Whether you’re building up, out, or down, it's important to understand that all of these modifications come with a cost.
+The surest path to success is to hire a great licensed architect or a design-build firm like LETTER FOUR.
+We’re a local, full-service design and construction firm, ready to provide honest, expert advice on the best choice for you and your family.

 Reach out to us and say hello!
 We look forward to hearing from you!